google/copybara/docs/reference.md

 use_merge|`boolean`<br><p>If the content for refs/pull/<ID>/merge should be used instead of the PR head.
 The GitOrigin-RevId still will be the one from refs/pull/<ID>/head revision.</p>
 required_labels|`sequence of string`<br><p>Required labels to import the PR.
 All the labels need to be present in order to migrate the Pull Request.</p>
 submodules|`string`<br><p>Download submodules.
 Valid values: NO, YES, RECURSIVE.</p>
+baseline_from_branch|`boolean`<br><p>WARNING: Use this field only for github -> git CHANGE_REQUEST workflows.<br>When the field is set to true for CHANGE_REQUEST workflows it will find the baseline comparing the Pull Request with the base branch instead of looking for the *-RevId label in the commit message.</p>